niwo/cloudstack-cli/README.md

 ### Example: Creating a complete stack of servers

-Cloudstack-CLI does support stack files in YAML or JSON.
+Cloudstack CLI does support stack files in YAML or JSON.

 An example stackfile could look like this (my_stackfile.yml):